 - Determine whether a person needs addiction treatment

 - Educating attendees on the effects that drugs and alcohol have on decision making, reaction times, and driving

 - Give people tools to help them avoid these situations in the future

 - Review the court system as it relates to DUIs

 - Help people understand the emotional, physical, and societal impacts of their decisions

-The ultimate goal is to end impaired driving and make Florida road safer for everyone.
+The ultimate goal is to end impaired driving and make Florida roads safer for everyone.

 Courses can get uncomfortable as attendees struggle with guilt, anger, sadness, and any number of other emotions.
 The educators can give attendees the space to feel these emotions and ways to cope with them.

-If courts order you or someone you love to attend DUI treatment courses through the Florida Safety Council, you can turn to FLBH for help.
+If courts order you to attend DUI treatment courses through the Florida Safety Council, your first step is to make an appointment with the Safety Council.
+Their contact information is available online by clicking here.
+Safety Council will begin the process and refer you to FLBH.
 We will guide you through the legal requirements and meet you with compassionate care.
 Call one of our treatment centers today to see which classes you need.